act65/open-problems/problems/sketching-models.md

 #### Generating networks

 If we can represent a network as just some data structure, then it makes sense to be able to generate one.

+This program does X, this program does Y. Can compose them together to do Z. Effectively need a type system...!